jrobertwells/mld-devops-test/README.md

 The 'notes' application will provide basic logging while running to help you solve any problems you may encounter.

 ###The task
-We would like see the 'notes' application running in a docker container, along with CouchDB as its backend, with a solution provided to enable us to start and run the 'notes' appliation with CouchDB on our machine.
+We would like see the 'notes' application running in a docker container, along with CouchDB as its backend, with a solution provided to enable us to start and run the 'notes' application with CouchDB on our machine.
 Please provide any supporting documentation.

 We will check the files/solutions provided, and if this meets the required standard you'll be invited to an interview.
 We may then discuss your solution in more detail.